goto-ru/paulgraham-college/translation.rst

 Notes
 -----

 ..
-[1] Никому до этого не было дела, что показывает, насколько Arpanet (ставший Интернетом) был в 1984 году.
+[1] No one seems to have minded, which shows how unimportant the Arpanet (which became the Internet) was as late as 1984.

 ..
 [2]
-        Поэтому, став работодателем, мне не были важны оценки. Мы даже активно искалиwe actively sought out people who'd failed out of school.
+        This is why, when I became an employer, I didn't care about GPAs.
+In fact, we actively sought out people who'd failed out of school.
 We once put up posters around Harvard saying "Did you just get kicked out for doing badly in your classes because you spent all your time working on some project of your own?
 Come work for us!"
 We managed to find a kid who had been, and he was a great hacker.

         When Harvard kicks undergrads out for a year, they have to get jobs.
 The idea is to show them how awful the real world is, so they'll understand how lucky they are to be in college.
 This plan backfired with the guy who came to work for us, because he had more fun than he'd had in school, and made more that year from stock options than any of his professors did in salary.
 So instead of crawling back repentant at the end of the year, he took another year off and went to Europe.
 He did eventually graduate at about 26.